Musketeers vs. Panthers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Xavier Betting Records & Stats

-- Xavier's 31 games this season have gone over this contest's total of 151.5 points 18 times.
+- In 18 games this season, Xavier and its opponents have scored more than 151.5 combined points.

-- Xavier has an average total of 155 in its contests this year, 3.5 more points than this matchup's over/under.
+- The average point total in Xavier's outings this year is 155, 3.5 more points than this game's over/under.

-- So far this season, the Musketeers have put together a 16-15-0 record against the spread.

-- Xavier has been the favorite in 20 games this season and won 17 (85%) of those contests.

 - This season, Xavier has won 10 of its 13 games, or 76.9%, when favored by at least -210 on the moneyline.